milkayatalay/dependency-downloader/README.md

 A tool for downloading package with dependencies without installation on Debian based (Ubuntu, Linux Mint etc.) systems.

-You can pass package name with arguments or terminal input.
+You can pass package name with arguments or by using terminal.